About Us

 2024 - 2026

-Throughout our history, YWCA has been at the forefront of most major movements in the United States as a pioneer in race relations, labor union representation and the empowerment of women.
+Throughout our history, YWCA has been at the forefront of most major movements in the United States, including as a pioneer in human rights, labor union representation and the empowerment of women.
 YWCA Delaware operates as an independent 501(c)3.

 YWCA Delaware has a strong commitment to these signature platforms.
 We’re exploring our potential to increase impact by expanding where services are most crucial: